odh-labs/predictive-maint/docs/administrator-setup.md

 As a Cluster Administrator, run the following
 ```
 oc new-project ml-workshop
+oc delete limits ml-workshop-core-resource-limits
 ```
-This name is expected by the data science components in the training folder of the Git repo (https://github.com/odh-labs/predictive-maint)
+This name *ml-workshop* is expected by the data science components in the training folder of the Git repo (https://github.com/odh-labs/predictive-maint).
+We delete limits, as some systems like Red Hat's RHPDS, impose resource limts too restrictive for us.